Updated on 27/07/2021

 ANSES therefore undertakes research to assess the quantity and nature of plastic particles found in certain foods as well as the level of exposure and the risk to human health.
 The Agency also works with scientists from other countries to harmonise methods, i.e. agree on common protocols for comparing the findings obtained in various countries.

 In addition, it analyses the additives contained in plastics to estimate consumer exposure levels.

 Moreover, by providing its expertise, the Agency contributes to informing public debate through its participation in hearings and working groups (AFNOR, Ministry of Ecological and Inclusive Transition) and also through the provision of more general summary reports (for the WHO in particular).

 ANSES is participating in various research projects on this theme:

-Various research projects are being conducted on this theme.
-As part of an ANR research project entitled "Nanoplastics", ANSES is improving the means (tools and methods) to identify the smallest microplastics found in seafood.
-In the same project, the Agency is also trying to establish whether microplastics can release certain additives specific to their composition into food.
+- Nanoplastics, an ANR research project dedicated to improving means (tools and methods) for identifying the smallest microplastics found in seafood products.
+ANSES is also seeking to determine whether microplastics can release certain additives specific to their composition into food.